The Gambia: Human rights

 According to the World Health Organization, an estimated 78.3% of Gambian girls and women have suffered female genital mutilation.

-LGBT activity is illegal, and punishable with life imprisonment.
+LGBT activity is illegal, and punishable with life imprisonment, although the Barrow administration promised not to prosecute consenting same sex couples, it has also said it will not repeal the law.

-The Daily Observer reporter Ebrima Manneh is believed by human rights organizations to have been arrested in July 2006 and secretly held in custody since then.
+The Daily Observer reporter Ebrima Manneh is believed by human rights organisations to have been arrested in July 2006 and secretly held in custody since then.
 Manneh was reportedly arrested by Gambia's National Intelligence Agency after attempting to republish a BBC report criticizing President Yahya Jammeh.
 Amnesty International considers him to be a prisoner of conscience and named him a 2011 "priority case".
-In 2019 the Gambian newspaper The Trumpet reported that Manneh had died in captivity at some point in mid-2008.
+In 2019 The Gambian newspaper The Trumpet reported that Manneh had died in captivity at some point in mid-2008.

 Administrative divisions

 The Gambia is divided into eight local government areas, including the national capital, Banjul, which is classified as a city.
-The divisions of the Gambia were created by the Independent Electoral Commission in accordance to Article 192 of the National Constitution.
+The divisions of The Gambia were created by the Independent Electoral Commission in accordance to Article 192 of the National Constitution.

 The local government areas are further subdivided (2013) into 43 districts.
 Of these, Kanifing and Kombo Saint Mary (which shares Brikama as a capital with the Brikama Local Government Area) are effectively part of the Greater Banjul area.